ConfettiFX/The-Forge/README.md

 4. ExecuteIndirect

-This unit test shows the substantial difference in speed between Instanced Rendering, using ExecuteIndirect with CPU update of the indirect argument buffers and using ExecuteIndirect with GPU update of the indirect argument buffers.
+This unit test shows the difference in speed between Instanced Rendering, using ExecuteIndirect with CPU update of the indirect argument buffers and using ExecuteIndirect with GPU update of the indirect argument buffers.
 This unit test is based on the Asteroids example by Intel (https://software.intel.com/en-us/articles/asteroids-and-directx-12-performance-and-power-savings).

 ![Image of the ExecuteIndirect Unit test](https://github.com/ConfettiFX/The-Forge/blob/master/Screenshots/04_ExecuteIndirect.PNG)